-The Careers Lead in the School is Kerry Clarke, Director of Learning Development.
+The Careers Lead in the School is the Head of PSHE and Future Skills.

-The Director of Learning Development and PSHEE Co-ordinator ensure that effective Careers Education, Information, Advice and Guidance is built into the Future Skills curriculum, the PSHEE Programme of Study and into the Top Form Moving On, Moving Up programme.
+The Careers Lead ensures that effective Careers Education, Information, Advice and Guidance is built into the Future Skills curriculum, the PSHE Programme of Study and into the Top Form Elevate programme.

-Form teachers deliver the elements of careers education that are within PSHEE, using the materials provided by the PSHEE Co-ordinator.
+Form teachers and the Careers Lead deliver the elements of careers education that are within PSHE, using the materials provided by the Head of PSHE.
 They also provide pupils with targeted support as the need arises, consulting with subject specialists and outside agencies where appropriate.
 All staff contribute to the implementation of this policy through their role as Form Teachers, Class Teachers and as subject specialists.
-Subject specialists reference careers in their subject area.